vmware/terraform-provider-vmc/README.md

 git clone git@github.com:terraform-providers/terraform-provider-vmc.git
 ```

-After the clone has been completed, you can enter the provider directory and build the provider.
+After the clone is complete, you can enter the provider directory and build the provider.

 ```sh
 cd $GOPATH/src/github.com/terraform-providers/terraform-provider-vmc